ynotstartups/notes/notes/coffee-beans.md

 ## Interesting coffee beans

 [Beanberry Coffee](https://www.beanberrycoffee.com/), they are UK's first speciality coffee roasters focused on organics.

+## Random Observations

+Dark roasted coffee beans are more brittle, less resistance when grinding.
+Light roasted coffee beans are the opposite, there are harder to grind.

 ## Links to this note

 [Index Coffee](index-coffee.md)